Purchase Order vs Invoice: What’s the Difference?

-Purchase Order and Invoice – similar yet different
+Purchase Order vs Invoice – similar yet different

 Purchase order and invoice – I was under the impression that these were synonyms.
 A recent discussion with my colleague from the Procurement department revealed the differences between the two seemingly similar terms.
 Our purchase order versus invoice discussion revealed the differences and provided a deeper understanding of common procurement terms and jargon.